Oct 10 2015

 The Nicodeman Dynasty reigned only briefly.
 The order of succession wasn’t firmly established and it mostly fell to which of the eligible princes had the strongest faction of supporting nobles.
 For instance, after the death of Emperor Alexander I, it was the Emperor’s brother Philip rather than his son Alexander.
 This resulted in the first major line of pretenders, the Xue Line (named after the family of Prince Alexander’s mother).
 The powerful Sun Faction formed around these pretenders, but they could not stand directly against the ruling coalition.
 The Nicodeman Dynasty ended with the childless Emperor Alexander II and a new split was formed between the lines of the two daughters Emperor Maximilian II.
 From the elder daughter Princess Olympia came the new Augustan Dynasty, while the younger daughter Princess Athena’s grandson styled himself Alexander III of the so-called “True Nicodeman” Dynasty, though they had so little support that the Augustans never even bothered to actively hunt them down.

 Before he even rose to the throne, Emperor Alexis III (the regnal name of Lord Neander) had engineered the extinction of both the “True Nicodeman” and the Santana Lines, though the Xue and Andropov Lines were not so easily terminated.
 After Emperor Alexis’ death, the Neandrian Dynasty was dominated by the Empress Dowager Victoria Augusta, whose influence did not wane until well into the reign of her grandson, Emperor Carolus IV.
 The dynasty did not outlive Emperor Carolus, though, and after his assassination, it was the Andropov Line that claimed the throne.
 The Andropov Dynasty managed to defeat the Sun Faction, fulfilling a long-held blood feud, and the Xue Line went extinct, bringing an end to the last of the pretenders.
 The Andropovs were unstable, though.
 At its worst, there were three emperors in a span of four years.
-With the assassination of Emperor Ivan V, yet another dynasty rose, the Neologos Dynasty, descended from the Emperor Victor Alexis I Neander.
+With the assassination of Emperor Ivan V, yet another dynasty rose, the Neologos Dynasty, connected to Emperor Victor Alexis I Neander by marriage (the first wives of both the Emperor and Lord Michael Goldbaum were sisters).
 It was by this point that life extension technology was much improved and Emperor Michael I Neologos reigned for over 70 years.
 And this is as far as the history needs to go at present.

 This was a very broad gloss of Imperial history, but it gives you some idea of all the twists and turns I’ve been plotting out recently.
 Maybe I’ll explore more details of the culture next time.
 Stay tuned.